 If you ask a Japanese person what his/her religion is, you might be surprised that many will answer that they don‘t know.
 This may strike you as odd, but the reason is that many Japanese practice Shinto or “the way of the gods.”
 It is technically not considered a religion, but it is has deep roots in Japanese culture and traditions.

 The Japanese people believe that the gods (kami) or spirits reside in sacred things such as mountains, water, trees and even people.
 Great men become kami when they die and are revered by their descendants.
 When Buddhism came from China in the 6th century, the two religions are soon able to co-exist and even complement each other.
 However, the two religions were used in politics to control the people throughout Japanese history.
-It’s a bit complicated but explained during this live tour, so please watch the live tour for more details.
 The reason why many Japanese prefer to consider themselves as secular is because of this history.

-It’s my pleasure to introduce you to one of the most famous Shinto shrines in Japan.
-Just thirty minutes from Kyoto is a Shinto shrine known as the Kifune Shrine.
-It sits at the foot of Mount Kurama, where the Kamogawa River originates.
-Kifune Shrine is dedicated to the god of water and is believed to be the protector of those at sea.
-This shrine is estimated to have been built 1,600 years ago.
-This shrine is known as the headquarters of 450 other Kifune all throughout Japan.
+Kifune Shrine sits at the foot of Mount Kurama, where the Kamogawa River originates, and is dedicated to the god of water and is believed to be the protector of those at sea.
+This shrine is estimated to have been built 1,600 years ago and known as the headquarters of 450 other Kifune all throughout Japan.

 I chose this tour because it’s a special time of the year where lanterns are lit up in an event called Kibune-momiji-toro.
 This event is held every year in November for three weeks.
 The maple trees with their autumn leaves were brightly illuminated giving them an ethereal look and feel.
 This year was slightly disappointing however, because winter came early that many trees have already shed their leaves.
 But no worries, it did not dampen our visit as there were many interesting highlights that I showcased in this tour.